xmos/lib_camera/doc/1_programming_guide/03_Building_and_testing_the_Software.rst

 .. include:: ../substitutions.rst

 This section will provide details on how the software is constructed.
-The basic steps and build requirements can be found in the README.md file which is distributed with the source.
+The basic steps and build requirements can be found in the README.rst file which is distributed with the source.

 Requirements